Standard Model Derivation from a 4-d Pseudo-Conformal Field Theory: BOGOLIUBOV'S PERTURBATIVE QFT

 where $v^{b},c^{b},a^{b}$\ are the real constants, which represent the constant velocity, the initial position and the spin of the classical configuration of the electron.
 Note that the present normalization of the parametrization is properly changed in order to assure the massive character of the representation.
 In the next section we will argue that the complex linear trajectories with $\overset{.}{(\xi ^{b}})^{2}=0$ is related to the neutrino.
+That is the neutrino is the "boosted" electron in the projective LCR-structure formalism.
+Considering the accelerating electron as a ruled surface of $CP^{3}$ with a general trajectory $\xi ^{b}(\tau )$ the electron corresponds to the non-vanishing gaussian curvature and its neutrino to the corresponding tangential developable surface, which ha vanishing gaussian curvature.
+Hence my conclusion is that the electron and its massless neutrino have to be treated as free Dirac fields in the Bogoliubov expansion.
+Besides recall that the computed\cite{CART1968} gyromagnetic ratio of the electron LCR-manifold is fermionic $g=2$.